Want opportunities, promotion, and ever-growing influence? Here’s how:

 - The young man I got my old church to create a media position for because he needed a job.

-- The people from my mastermind group that I put onstage to speak at my own conference.
+- The people from my mastermind group that I put onstage to speak at my own conference, or be interviewed for the very first time on a podcast.

 I’ve had opportunities in life because of giving others opportunities in their lives.
 Really.
 It’s just the way life works.